✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 How it Works:

 • Start working and complete your big tasks.
 Then, you can work on other tasks.
-We strongly suggest keeping the list with you at all times.

 • Be flexible in your approach.
 When you are super busy, you will have less time to handle tasks.
 In such a case, making small and medium work optional is your only choice.